TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/6-adding-the-template.rst

 The inventory is rendered as a table.
 We can access the array of products we assigned to the view (:php:`$this->view->assign('products', $products)`) with :html:`{products}`.
-Tags starting with :html:`<f:` are Fluid ViewHelper tags.
+Tags starting with :html:`<f:` are Fluid Viewhelper tags.
 The code inside the :html:`for` tag is repeated for each product in :html:`products`.
-The ViewHelper :html:`f:crop` shortens the containing text to at max 100 characters length.
+The Viewhelper :html:`f:crop` shortens the containing text to at max 100 characters length.
 Within the brackets, we can access the products and their properties.
 If there is a dot after the object name, the getters are automatically called.
 So :html:`{product.description}` uses the getter method :php:`getDescription()` from the